-The islanders dedicated a Temple to her, the now Temple of Aphea and it is likely that the pre Hellenic cult of Aphea, which came to Aegina from Crete, eventually merged with the cult of Goddess Athena.
+The islanders dedicated a Temple to her, the now Temple of Aphea and it is likely that the pre-Hellenic cult of Aphea, which came to Aegina from Crete, eventually merged with the cult of Goddess Athena.

-As it appears that the first Temple, to which belongs the inscription found in the foundations and now in the Aegina Museum, dates from the 7th century B.C.
+It appears that the first Temple, to which belongs the inscription found in the foundations and now in the Aegina Museum, dates from the 7th century B.C.

-In the early 6th century B.C. a Temple with a three aisled cella was on the same site.
+In the early 6th century B.C. a Temple with a three-aisled cella was on the same site.

 Several architectural fragments from the Temple still survive, used as building material in later construction.

 State of today